sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 sudo useradd procurator -m -g admin -s /bin/bash
 ```

-Since we there isn't a central login server, we'll need to create passwords for these users.
+Since there isn't a central login server, we'll need to create passwords for these users.
 If doing this for production, do NOT hardwire this into a script.
-For the purposes of this lab, we're going to set some obvious defaults. *IMPORTANT!
-DO NOT DO THIS ON A PRODUCTION SYSTEM.*
+For the purposes of this lab, we're going to set some obvious defaults.

+**IMPORTANT!
+DO NOT DO THIS ON A PRODUCTION SYSTEM.**

 ```bash
 sudo echo "k12student:student" | sudo chpasswd